 Eclair 2.0 Home screen

-Éclair 2.0 included support for more screen sizes and resolutions at an optimized hardware speed.
+Éclair 2.0 included support for more screen sizes and resolutions at optimized hardware speed.
 It provided Bluetooth 2.1 support and an improved version of Google Maps 3.1.2 which included voice-guided turn-by-turn navigation, real-time traffic data.
-Support for camera features such as flash, digital zoom, white balance, color effect was also added. Éclair brought live wallpapers as well as speech-to-text functionality. Éclair 2.1 released in January 2010 made minor changes to the API and fixed some bugs.
+Support for camera features such as flash, digital zoom, white balance, the color effect was also added. Éclair brought live wallpapers as well as speech-to-text functionality. Éclair 2.1 released in January 2010 made minor changes to the API and fixed some bugs.

 2.2 – Froyo – May 20, 2010

 Froyo being short for Frozen Yogurt largely revolved around internal improvements.
 It provided support for Flash to Android’s Web Browser, for installing applications on expandable memory, for USB tethering and WiFi-Hotspot functionality.

 Bright green had long been the color of Android’s robot mascot, and with Gingerbread, it became an integral part of the operating system’s appearance.
 Black and green seeped all over the UI as Android started its slow march toward distinctive design.
 Features such as enhanced copy/paste functionality, allowing users to select a word by press-hold, copy, and paste were also added.
 Gingerbread also added support for Near Field Communication (NFC), allowing the user to read an NFC tag embedded in a poster, sticker, or advertisement.

 3.0, 3.1, 3.2 – Honeycomb– February 22, 2011